Quantum Reverse Shannon Theorem: Statement of results

-Parts (b,e,f) of the theorem reflect the fact that the cost of a channel simulation depends only on the empirical distribution or type class of the input, which can be communicated in at asymptotically negligible cost ($O(\log n)$ bits), and that an i.i.d.~source $p$ is very likely to output a type $p'$ with $\| p - p'\|_1 \sim 1/\sqrt{n}$.
+Parts (b,e,f) of the theorem reflect the fact that the cost of a channel simulation depends only on the empirical distribution or type class of the input\footnote{Types are defined and reviewed in \secref{types}.}, which can be communicated in at asymptotically negligible cost ($O(\log n)$ bits), and that an i.i.d.~source $p$ is very likely to output a type $p'$ with $\| p - p'\|_1 \sim 1/\sqrt{n}$.
 Also note that in general the resource reducibility \eq{crst-f-arb-source} is not a resource equivalence because $H(Y)$ and $I(X;Y)$ may achieve their maxima on different $X$.

+Part (c), and the low-randomness simulations in general, are based on the possibility of splitting the simulation into two stages with the second performed by Bob, and part of the first stage's randomness being recycled or derandomized\footnote{Here, ``recycled'' means that using a sublinear amount of additional randomness, privacy amplification can be used to make the shared randomness approximately independent of the output of the first stage.
+Our proof (in \secref{CRST}) will instead use the somewhat simpler ``derandomization'' approach in which we argue that some of the random bits in the $X$--$W$ stage can be set in a way that works for all input strings $x^n$ simultaneously.}.
+Since Alice does not get to see the output of the second stage, this is a non-feedback simulation.
+Indeed, part (a) implies that non-trivial cbit-rbit tradeoffs are only possible for non-feedback simulations.

-As the following \fig{FNF-CRST} shows, for feedback simulation on a fixed source, the tradeoff between communication and shared randomness is trivial: Beginning at the point $c=I(X;Y), r=H(Y|X)$ on the right, $r$ can only be decreased by the same amount as $c$ is increased, so that $c=H(Y)$ when $r=0$.
-By contrast, if the simulation is not required to provide feedback to the sender, a generally nontrivial tradeoff results, for which the amount of communication at $r=0$ is given by Wyner's common information expression $\min \{I(XY;W): W \text{ s.t. }I(X;Y|W)=0\}$.
+\fig{FNF-CRST} and \fig{TwoStageCRST} schematically illustrate the form of the cbit-rbit tradeoffs.
+For feedback simulation on a fixed source, the tradeoff between communication and shared randomness is trivial: Beginning at the point $c=I(X;Y), r=H(Y|X)$ on the right, $r$ can only be decreased by the same amount as $c$ is increased, so that $c=H(Y)$ when $r=0$.
+By contrast, if the simulation is not required to provide feedback to the sender, a generally nontrivial tradeoff results, for which the amount of communication at $r=0$ is given by Wyner's common information expression $\min \{I(XY;W): \markov{X}{W}{Y}\}$.
+This is evident in \fig{CvsRforCBEC} showing the tradeoff for non-feedback simulation of the classical binary erasure channel for several values of the erasure probability $t$.
+This figure also shows that for some channels (in particular for erasure channels with $t>0.5$), even the non-feedback tradeoff begins with a -45 degree straight line section at low $r$ values.

 The converse to (a) follows from Shannon's original noisy channel coding theorem, which states that $\<N:p\> \geq I(X;Y)_p[c\ra c]$.
 A slight refinement~\cite{AhlswedeCsiszar1,AhlswedeCsiszar2} implies that $\<N_F:p\> \geq I(X;Y)_p[c\ra c] + H(Y|X)_p[cc]$.